FIELD AUDIT · SHUFFLE/MINES

 • Comparison with Rollbit RLB on mines: Rollbit Mines at 99.5 percent base plus RLB rakeback.
 Shuffle mines at expected 99 percent base plus SHFL rakeback.
 Different base, similar overlay structure.

-• Comparison with Duel: Duel mines at verified 99.9 percent raw with no rakeback overlay.
+• Comparison with Duel: Duel mines at verified 100 percent (within allowance) raw with no rakeback overlay.
 Shuffle is the rakeback-included variant on the lower expected base.

 The SHFL layer is Shuffle's main differentiator from cluster operators sharing the 99 percent baseline.

-Press-your-luck grid math at the expected 99% baseline
+Press-your-luck grid math at the expected 99 percent baseline

 The Shuffle mines build runs the canonical 5x5 grid press-your-luck mechanic at the expected 99 percent RTP target.
 The structural math is unchanged from cross-brand grid plays; the precise per-game figure remains pending.